The South African

 Newsletters

 The first newsletters were written and circulated by the Honorary Secretary, Mr Neville Gomm, until May 1968, after which Mr P E B Rice, Commandant B G Simpkins and Mr W J P Carr took over for varying periods until the end of 1971.
 Thereafter, Cmdt Simpkins acted as Scribe from 1972 to 1979; quite a long spell.
-Mr M J C Marsh followed from September 1979 to April 1982, after which Mr Rod Murchison, Mr W Garr and Dr Ian Copley served for varying periods until April 1984 when Mr Stewart Stiles took over as Scribe and has continued until the present time.
+Mr M J C Marsh followed from September 1979 to April 1982, after which Mr Rod Murchison, Mr W Garr and Dr Ian Copley served for varying periods until April 1984 when Mr Stewart Stiles took over as Scribe, which task he was still doing in October 1985.

 Acting as Scribe is quite an onerous task, but the newsletters have served a very useful purpose in keeping members throughout the country and overseas informed of the Society's activities.
 Throughout the years the newsletters have carried summaries of the monthly lectures, various items of interest to members, changes in membership of the Committee and other office bearers, and notification of important dates, meetings, tours, etc.